 If you don't know the MySQL/MariaDB root password, you can set one from the command line with the following steps:

 # service mariadb stop

 # mysql -u root

 > update user set password=PASSWORD("") where User='root';

 Now the install wizard should be able to set a MySQL root password for you, as usual.

-Virtualmin Professional customers receive free installation service if the automated installation process fails to work correctly on any Grade A or B supported operating system listed on the OS Support page.
+Virtualmin Professional customers receive free installation service if the automated installation process fails to work correctly on any Grade A supported operating system listed on the OS Support page.
 Open a ticket in the issue tracker with a description of your problem and the relevant portion of the virtualmin-installation.log, and we will try to walk you through to a solution, or log into your system and complete the installation free of charge.

 Virtualmin GPL users can make use of the forums to ask for assistance with any problems that arise during installation.